sheikhdiallo/COM304_FOUNDATION_1/sessions/session7/docs/operating-systems-structure.md

 Here is a useful [command line for beginners tutorial](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)

+Also have a look at the [Bourne Shell Tutorial](https://www.shellscript.sh)

 ## Package Management

 Package manamgent is a key function on operating systems.